glennljs/ferociousbaxx/README.md

 ## Features

-* Login Authentication System
+* Login Authentication System.
-* All basic CRUD functionality
+* All basic CRUD functionality.
-    * Viewing of Products in Dashboard
+    * Viewing of Products in Dashboard.
-    * Add, Edit, Delete Products in Dashboard
+    * Add, Edit, Delete Products in Dashboard.
-* Filtering of Products in Dashboard by Name or SKU
+* Filtering of Products in Dashboard by Name or SKU.
-* Responsive Interface
+* Responsive Interface.

 ## Technologies Used